jdepool/BOXI-GESTION-3/replit.md

 Preferred communication style: Simple, everyday language.
 Cargar Datos Implementation: Implemented as a settings/gear icon button positioned in the top-right of the tabs bar, opening a dialog with upload controls and automation settings.
 This separates administrative features from regular sales workflow tabs.
 Address Form Organization: All address forms (Direcciones, Manual Sales, Manual Reserva) display Dirección de Despacho first, followed by a checkbox (checked by default) labeled "La dirección de facturación es igual a la de despacho".
 Dirección de Facturación fields appear below only when the checkbox is unchecked.
 When checked, shipping address changes automatically sync to billing address.
 Despacho fields are required; facturación fields are optional when addresses differ.
+Reportes Organization: Reportes tab displays a dashboard with card-based layout where each report type is accessible via a dedicated button.
+Currently includes "Reporte temporal de Ordenes" card.
+This scalable structure allows easy addition of new report types as separate cards.

 # System Architecture